Faltenreich/faltenreich.github.io/_drafts/2023-01-31-your-app-is-the-least-important.md

 I tried to adapt to the app's behavior, but of course failed to manually mute a few times, which resulted in my phone acting up in inappropriate situations.
 Finally, I decided to mute the media channel completely until a better solution appears.

 I use another app to access a livestream from a webcam I have setup at home as baby monitor for our cat.
 This app is barely configurable and free of updates since 2018 which is reflected by the 2.6 star rating on Google Play.
-It automatically sets the volume of the media channel to the maximum every time a livestream is opened.
+It also automatically sets the volume of the media channel to the maximum every time a livestream is opened.
 You may already sense where this blogpost is heading to.

 ### A series of unfortunate events

-My partner and I visited friends at New Year's Eve and stayed over the night.
-During this evening my medical readings went wild, as expected from the wild mixture of delicious food and equally unhealthy cocktails, and so did my phone.
-After medically derailing, one notification after one roared from my pockets and alerted everyone in the room including several people who have not been introduced yet to my condition. *"Just a reminder to check our cat!"*, was my spontaneous excuse to counter the astonished looks, but after the fourth and fifth time this no longer made sense even in an buzzed state.
+My partner and I visited friends and stayed over the night.
+During that evening my medical readings went wild, as expected from the wild mixture of delicious food and equally unhealthy cocktails, and so did my phone.
+After medically derailing, one notification after another roared from my pockets and alerted everyone in the room including several people who have not been introduced yet to my condition. *"Just a reminder to check our cat!"*, was my spontaneous reaction to counter the astonished looks, but after the fourth and fifth time this excuse no longer made sense even in an buzzed state.
 Each time I pulled out my phone the question arose why it was blasting at full volume even though I had muted it minutes before.

 I have forgotten about that webcam app.